 Cross-listed with Comparative Literature 2227.

-Offered in 2000-2001 and every third year.
+Offered in 2001-2002 and every third year.

 2230 Performance and Culture

 4 credits

-An examination of performance, performance history, and performance theory of non-Western cultures, including those of Asia, Africa, Native America, three Middle East, and South America.
+An examination of performance, performance history, and performance theory of non-Western cultures, including those of Asia, Africa, Native America, the Middle East, and South America.
 Intercultural performance will also be considered with an eye toward the global community.
-Global Perspective, Humanities, Cross-listed with Cross Cultural Studies 2230.
+Global Perspective, Humanities.
+Cross-listed with Cross Cultural Studies 2230.

-2241 Costume and Make-up Design 4 credits
+2241 Costume and Make-up Design

+4 credits

 A study in costume design theories and techniques for modern and period plays in a wide variety of styles.
 Students will be introduced to the history of Western dress and will be expected to research period costume.
 A laboratory session each week will explore the principles of make-up design and application.

-Offered in 2000-2001 and every third year.
+Offered in 2003-2004 and every third year.

 2242 Lighting Design

 4 credits

 An in-depth study of the function and creation of lighting designs for the theatre.
 Practical experience is provided through both hypothetical and realized design assignments.

 Prerequisite: Theatre Arts 1111.

-Offered in 1999-2000 and every third year.
+Offered in 2002-2003 and every third year.

 2243 Set Design

 4 credits

 An in-depth study of the function and creation of scenic designs for the theatre.
 Practical experience is provided through both hypothetical and realized design assignments.

 Prerequisite: Theatre Arts 1111.

 Offered in 2001-2002 and every third year.

 2244 Theatre Management

 4 credits

 An investigation of current theatre management practices, concentrating on production, promotion, and operation of an active theatre season.
-The student will become familiar with the function of hox office manager, press agent, producer, theatre manager, and promoter through class projects directly related to the season of the Theatre Arts Department and Theatre On the Hill.
-Offered in 2000-2001 and every third
+The student will become familiar with the function of box office manager, press agent, producer, theatre manager, and promoter through class projects directly related to the season of the Theatre Arts Department and Theatre On the Hill.

-year.
+Offered in 2003-2004 and every third year.

-2245 Voice and Movement for the Actor 4 credits
+2245 Voice and Movement for the Actor

+4 credits

 An introduction and exploration of the range of techniques used in developing the potential of the actor's instruments: his own voice and body.
 Exercises will emphasize physical and vocal articulation, posture, proper breathing, and disciplines of movement helpful to the actor.
 These exercises will be applied through work on texts and other forms of performance.
-Prerequisit: Therenter Arts 1113 or 1151.
-Offered in 1999-2000 and every third year.
+Prerequisite: Theatre Arts 1113 or 1151.
+Offered in 2003-2004 and every other year.

 2246 Scene Study

 4 credits

-An intensive course for those with some introductory course-work or experience.
-The technique used is based on the Stanishavsky system and emphasizes organic acting, emotional truth, genuine and monologues from contemporary plays will be studied, rehearsed, and performed, Prerequisite: Themeter Arts 1112 or 1151.
-Offered in 2001-2002 and every third year.
+An intensive course for those with some introductory coursework or experience.
+The technique used is based on the Stanislavsky system and emphasizes

+organic acting, emotional truth, genuine talking, and authentic behavior.
+Scenes and monologues from contemporary plays will be studied, rehearsed, and performed.
+Prerequisite: Theatre Arts 1113 or 1151.
+Offered in 2003-2004 and every third year.

 2247 Acting Styles

 4 credits

 A practical acting course exploring the major styles required by great theatrical texts, from the Greeks to Theatre of the Absurd.
 Emphasis is on text analysis and research, relevant exercises in imagination, voice and movement, and work on scenes and monologues.

 Prerequisite: Theatre Arts 1113 or 1151.
 Offered in 2000-2001 and every third year.

-2284 Modern American Drama
+2248 Modern Acting Styles

 4 credits

-A course combining traditional study of modern American dramatic literature and thearte history with laboratory work in staging, acting, design, and dramaturgy.
-This course will trace the development of characteristic American theatrical forms from the late nineteenth century to the present.

-Humanities.
+A laboratory course exploring modern acting styles: Epic theatre, Theatre of the Absurd, and Environmental theatre.
+Work on monologues and scenes; exercises in voice, movement, and imagination; text analysis and research

+Prerequisites: Theatre Arts 2245.